How Long Does It Take a Humerus Fracture To Heal?

 How serious is a humerus fracture?

-The severity of humeral fractures is determined by the break’s location, pattern, and whether it protrudes through the skin.
+The type of fracture you have will be determined by the break’s location, pattern, and whether it protrudes through the skin.
 Your specialist will treat less serious breaks with a splint, cast, sling, or brace.

 Breaks in which an end of the broken bone comes through the skin (open fractures) are more serious and generally require surgery.
 They take longer to heal than their counterparts (closed fractures, where all bone parts remain inside the body) and carry an increased risk of infection.